OzuYatamutsu/project-overengineer/README.md

 Components are protected by overlapping layers of access control based on whether they are exposed to the user or internal only.

-- When a job is initially created, a JSON Web Token (JWT) is issued scoped to the individual job, stored in Redis, with a 15 minute expiry time.
+- When a job is initially created, a JSON Web Token (JWT) is issued by Vault, scoped to the individual job, with a 15 minute expiry time.
 This token serves as a bearer token for all future requests against the Status API while the job and token are active.
 - The Transformer API and Status API are the only two public-facing components; all other components accept internal traffic only, enforced by a separate private overlay network.
 - Internal encrypted traffic is protected via mTLS for service-to-service authentication, with a [Caddy](https://caddyserver.com/) sidecar forwarding terminated traffic to the service worker process.
 - Caddy's certificates are managed via the PKI functionality within an instance of [HashiCorp Vault](https://www.hashicorp.com/en/products/vault), allowing for automated rotation of mTLS certificates.